 Abu Yahya Zakariya’ ibn Muhammad al-Qazwini or Zakarya Qazvini (1203-1283) was a Persian physician, astronomer, geographer, and writer.
 The Illustration of the Rainbow is from The Wonders of Creation (1280), an important work of cosmography written in Arabic.

 Qazwini’s cosmography consists of two parts: the first part is celestial, dealing with the spheres of heaven and its inhabitants, the angels, and chronology.
-The second part discusses the terrestrial: the four elements, the seven climes, seas and rivers, a sort of bestiary on the animal kingdom (including mankind and the jinns), plants, and minerals.
-He discusses Man, his soul, character, weaknesses, and illnesses.
+The second part discusses the terrestrial: the four elements, the seven climes, seas, and rivers, a sort of bestiary on the animal kingdom (including mankind and the jinns), plants, and minerals.
+He discusses man, his soul, character, weaknesses, and illnesses.

-Qazwini’s cosmography was one of the most read works in the Islamic world.
+Qazwini’s cosmography was one of the most-read works in the Islamic world.
 The Universe is depicted as the manifestation of the absolute Truth or God.
 Qazwini stated that it is important that Man should make an effort to investigate the wondrous and wisely conceived creations of God.
 One should reflect in astonishment, and understand as much as it is possible.
 In this way, Man will gain the delights in both this world and the hereafter.

 The rainbow illustrated in the manuscript is more symbolic than scientifically accurate.
 It does not have the seven identified colors of the rainbow and the most prominent color is red.
 Each band of the rainbow is outlined with gold.
-Here the rainbow represents one of the many ways in which God works: beauty, unknown, strange, and confusing.
+Here the rainbow represents one of the many ways in which God works: beautiful, unknown, strange, and confusing.

 A Swiss-born artist, Paul Klee (1879-1940) was highly influenced by art movements like Expressionism, Cubism, and Surrealism.
 As a child, Klee was mainly oriented as a musician, having played the violin since he was eight.
 Later, in his adolescent years, he found that art allowed him the freedom to explore his style and express his radical ideas.

 Klee’s With the Rainbow depicts straight lines and blocks of solid color contrasted against a full circle of blue and the half-circle of a rainbow.
 Although Klee is now considered a master of color theory, he spent a long time exploring his sense of color.

-The colored rectangles became the building blocks of his paintings which are often compared to musical notes.
+The colored rectangles became building blocks of his paintings which are often compared to musical notes.
 The colored blocks create a sense of harmony like a musical composition.
 As a color theorist, a rainbow would have fascinated Klee in the way it displays seven colors at the same time.